Get started with RCS

 Sender verification and launch approval

 Infobip will request the RCS technology provider or MNO to verify your sender.
-Some MNOs require you to complete additional checks to use their services.
-Contact Support for more information.
+Some MNOs may require you to complete additional checks to use their services.
+Contact support for more information.

 After launch approval: